autopticio/catalog/examples/README.md

 11. The `chart` statements create visualizations of the size change, count change, and the boolean result in bar and pie chart formats.
 12. The `out` statement specifies the output format and provides a description of the analysis, which is "what changes in S3".

+### 2. What are the busiest CPU times across your AWS accounts and zones?
+[top_utilization_periods.pql](./top_utilization_periods.pql)facilitates the analysis, comparison, and visualization of CPU utilization data across multiple accounts and regions, offering insights that can drive performance optimization, cost savings, capacity planning, and centralized monitoring.

+#### When should I use it?
+It can be useful for analyzing and comparing CPU utilization across multiple AWS accounts and regions.
+Here are a few scenarios where you can get more insights:

+1. **Performance Monitoring**: By retrieving CPU utilization metrics, you can monitor the performance of your EC2 instances over time.
+This information helps identify patterns, spikes, or anomalies in CPU usage, which can be crucial for optimizing resource allocation, identifying performance bottlenecks, or detecting instances that may require scaling.

+2. **Cross-Account and Cross-Region Comparison**: The program allows you to gather CPU utilization data from different AWS accounts and regions.
+This capability is particularly useful for organizations with a multi-account or multi-region infrastructure, as it provides a consolidated view of CPU usage across various environments.
+You can compare CPU utilization patterns, identify regional differences, or identify instances with higher or lower utilization across different accounts.

+3. **Resource Allocation and Cost Optimization**: CPU utilization is directly related to the cost and efficiency of your infrastructure.
+By analyzing the CPU utilization data, you can identify overutilized instances that may require resizing or load balancing, leading to cost optimization.
+Additionally, underutilized instances can be identified and potentially downsized or terminated to reduce unnecessary expenses.

+4. **Capacity Planning**: The program's ability to aggregate and visualize CPU utilization data helps with capacity planning.
+By analyzing historical trends and identifying peak CPU times across accounts and regions, you can estimate future resource needs and plan for scaling activities accordingly.
+This proactive approach ensures that you have sufficient resources to handle workload spikes and avoid performance degradation.

+5. **Centralized Monitoring and Reporting**: The program streamlines the process of gathering CPU utilization data from multiple accounts and regions, providing a centralized view of important metrics.
+This centralized monitoring enables easier reporting, allows for the identification of overall trends, and provides a comprehensive understanding of the CPU utilization landscape across your AWS infrastructure.

+#### How does it work?
+This program performs a series of operations on AWS CloudWatch metrics related to CPU utilization in EC2 instances.
+It retrieves CPU utilization metrics for EC2 instances, combines the data from multiple accounts and regions, sorts it, selects the top 5%, and presents the result as a bar chart.Here is a breakdown of the steps:

+1. The program defines two variables: @cw_aws and @cw_aws_x representing AWS CloudWatch accounts.
+2. The .what() function specifies the metric to retrieve, in this case, "CPUUtilization," and applies filters to limit the results to specific instances, regions, and namespaces.
+3. The .when() function sets the time range for the metric data.
+In this case, it retrieves data from the past 7 days.
+4. The .window() function sets the aggregation window size to 1 hour.
+This means that the metric data will be aggregated in one-hour intervals.
+5. The .request() function is used twice to retrieve the metric data for both @cw_aws and @cw_aws_x.
+The retrieved data is stored in variables $ts_cpu_acct_1 and $ts_cpu_acct_2, respectively.
+6. The .merge() function combines the two sets of metric data ($ts_cpu_acct_1 and $ts_cpu_acct_2) using the "max" aggregation method.
+The merged data is stored in the variable $data.
+7. The .sort() function sorts the merged data $data based on the second column in ascending order (1 indicates the second column).
+8. The .head() function selects the top 5% of rows from the sorted data $sorted and stores them in the variable $top5.
+9. The .chart() function generates a chart using the data $top5 and specifies the chart type as a bar chart (@bar).
+10. Finally, the .out() function displays the resulting chart with a description: "top percent peak CPU times across accounts and regions."